a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 We'll have to do the next best thing: find every instance of the widget and unpublish those instances.

 By default, there's only one instance of the widget on a page called `csm_registration`.
 Set that page's status to "Draft".

+## 2. Remove "Registration" link from CSM menu

+In the left menu, navigate to **Service Portal > Portals**.
+In the list, select Customer Support (URL suffix `csm`).

+In the form, open the record in the Main Menu field (by default it's "CSM Header Menu").

+In the Menu Items list, set the Register link to `active=false` and you're all set.